0-jam/markovify_my_tweets/README.md

 ## Todo

+- [ ] Prepare for upgrading to TensorFlow 2.0
 - [ ] CuDNN does not work on TensorFlow in some case
     - > tensorflow.python.framework.errors_impl.UnknownError: Fail to find the dnn implementation.
 [Op:CudnnRNN]
 - [ ] Move benchmarking to another repository